BioGenies/PlastoGram/README.md

     performance in the independent test but homology between training and independent sequences was not accounted for.
--   **PlastoGram P** - model trained on the partitioning data set, had lower performance in the independent test but there was fewer test sequences and they were not homologous to those in the training set.
+-   **PlastoGram P** - model trained on the partitioning data set, had lower performance in the independent test but there were fewer test sequences and they were not homologous to those in the training set.

 ## Predicting subplastid localization

-Suppopse you wish to predict localization of proteins which sequences are stored in sequence_file.fa located in the working directory.
+Suppopse you wish to predict localization of proteins which sequences are stored in sequence_file.fa located in the working directory using the holdout version of PlastoGram model.

 ``` r
 # load the package